northwestcoder/terraform-satori-audit-export/README.md

 5. Where PROJECT_ID is from the above step.

-6. You *must* turn on the following API's or else failure.
+6. You *must* turn on the following API's or else failure will occur.
 You can paste the following into your terminal - it may take 1-2 minutes to run.
 ```
 gcloud services enable cloudapis.googleapis.com
 gcloud services enable cloudbuild.googleapis.com